saphanaacademy/Spatial/ESRI_S4HANA/exercises/sacAnalytics.md

 In the Windows Firewall with Advanced Security, in the left pane, right-click Inbound Rules, and then click New Rulein the action pane (upper right corner).

-You have now completed the step "######" and are done with the whole task of "Creation of Connection and Models and Story in SAP Analytics Cloud".
+You have now completed the step "######" and are done with the whole task of "Creation of Direct Connection to HANA and Analytics in SAP Analytics Cloud".

 You have also completed the entire exercise...congratulations!

 [Go Back to the Main Page](../demoHowTo.md)